DCC-EX/dcc-ex.github.io/docs/about/roadmap.rst

 ^^^^^^^^^^^^^^

 * Add Turnout support
-* Add capability to use as an installer/updater/configurer for DCC++ EX
+* Add capability to use as an installer/updater/configurer for |DCC-EX|

 Hardware